baudrysouvignet/BaudryPassion-SAE104/README.md

 ## Project Details

-The "BaudryPassion-SAE104" project represents the initial version created for the SAE104 assignment.
-It was developed during the web resource period.
+The "BaudryPassion-SAE104" was developed during the web resource period.
 Originally, this website was intended to serve as a proof of concept (POC) and evolve further with the integration of a database and other features.
 However, due to restrictions on using PHP, the project was concluded quickly.
 Nevertheless, with ample time available and the potential for improvement, I decided to create a second website during the designated project period, which can be found in the "F1-SAE104" repository.